 Management maintains a system of internal control over financial reporting to provide reasonable assurance that assets are safeguarded from any loss or unauthorized use and that financial information is reliable and available in a timely manner.
 The President and Chief Executive Officer and the Chief Financial Officer have also designed or had designed internal controls over financial reporting to provide reasonable assurance that financial reporting is reliable and that the financial statements are designed to report financial information in accordance with IFRS.
-There were no important changes in the internal control over financial reporting to provide reasonable assurance that financial control over financial ("ICFR").
+There were no important changes in the internal control over financial reporting during the three and nine-month periods ended September 30, 2015, that had or could reasonably be expected to materially affect the internal control over financial reporting ("ICFR").